mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/ADC/ADC_AnalogWatchdog/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a ADC peripheral with ADC analog watchdog to monitor a channel and detect when the corresponding conversion data is out of window thresholds;
+How to use an ADC peripheral with an ADC analog watchdog to monitor a channel and detect when the corresponding conversion data is outside the window thresholds.
-This example is based on the STM32F0xx ADC LL API; peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+This example is based on the STM32F0xx ADC LL API; peripheral initialization done using LL unitary services functions for optimization purposes (performance and size).

 Example configuration:
 ADC is configured to convert a single channel, in continuous conversion mode,